© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three round barrows E of Caburn Bottom is a scheduled monument protected by Historic England under reference 1002258.
 View the official record →

-Three round barrows east of Caburn Bottom is a Bronze Age funerary monument located in Sussex.
+Three round barrows E of Caburn Bottom is a Bronze Age burial monument located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002258.

 Three round barrows E of Caburn Bottom is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002258.